harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Went deep on the used car EDA today.
 Price distribution was heavily right-skewed so plotted on log scale.
 The most interesting relationship was between mileage and price — clearly non-linear with a steep drop in the first 20k miles and much flatter after that.
 Also looked at brand effects which were large: some brands retained value significantly better than others.
 The year of manufacture had a clean positive correlation with price.
 Started ranking which features would likely matter most going into modeling.
 - Deliverable: EDA complete.
 Non-linear mileage-price relationship identified.
 Brand effects documented.
+## 2022-10-17 - Day 4: Model training

+- Task summary: Trained the main model for Used Car Price Prediction today.
+After trying linear regression, ridge, and a random forest, the random forest gave the best results with MAE around 9% of mean price which felt reasonable for used car pricing.
+The most important features were mileage, year, and engine size — which aligned with intuition.
+Spent part of the afternoon looking at residuals by brand to check if the model was systematically biased for any make.
+- Deliverable: RF model trained.
+MAE 9 percent of mean price.
+Feature importance aligns with intuition.